Skip to main content

 Identifier: IOLM/BER/17/5

-A copy of The Times in which, on 13th October, page 8, column 4, a description of the French medical arrangements mentions the Sisters of Charity nursing in the Crimea.Quote from an article entitled 'William Howard Russell and the Crimean War' by Eamon Dyas (group records manager) from Times Online dated 19 October 2004:"Thomas Chenery wrote from Constantinople on September 30, 1854, the report appearing in the paper on October 12...On the October 13, Chenery again...
+Scope and Contents note A copy of The Times in which, on 13th October, page 8, column 4, a description of the French medical arrangements mentions the Sisters of Charity nursing in the Crimea.Quote from an article entitled 'William Howard Russell and the Crimean War' by Eamon Dyas (group records manager) from Times Online dated 19 October 2004:"Thomas Chenery wrote from Constantinople on September 30, 1854, the report appearing in the paper on October 12...On the October 13, Chenery again...

-1854 October 12-14
+Dates: 1854 October 12-14